dodlido/veri_env/README.md

 4. To specify files, use "key: \n value1 \n value2 \n ... valueN" syntax under [view] section of your configuration where:
    * key = "file"
    * value = "file_name" where file_name is a desired file (path relative to this top-level folder)

+## Managing blocks
+1. Users can use the 'add' alias to add a new git repository to their on github account
+2. Users can use the 'get' alias to get to their current workspace a clone of any remote repository from their github account
+3. Users can use the 'rls' alias to create a release of any repository.
+This will:
+   * sign all verilog source files with the date, version and author's name
+   * Create a remote tag
+   * Create a local copy of the repo at the location provided in my_defs.sh

 ## TODO:
 1. Implement top-level-synth and top-level-tb features